jpaul8282/tactical-legends/README.md

 - Legacy Key Activation: Artifact obtained via past sacrifice; carries encrypted pulse signature 🎵 In-Vault Mechanics
 - Combat shifts to rhythm choreography
-- Gear reacts to ambient vault music tempo
+- Gear reacts to the ambient vault music tempo
 - Boss logic tied to legacy decisions: betrayal triggers boss mutation

 Step into the world of the future with Tactical Legend, an immersive tactical shooter set in a high-tech, dystopian universe.
 In this adrenaline-fueled game, players assume the role of elite fighters equipped with cutting-edge weaponry and advanced gear.
 The game combines intense combat mechanics![TL_001](https://github.com/user-attachments/assets/146e0bdf-083b-4db6-8904-7d94eb51e705)